Fencing information for registered owners

 - Demolition and Removal of existing fence must be performed by the Fencing contractor

-Council requires 2 quotes for assessment and will inspect the property before entering into an agreement and on completion of the fence.
+Council requires 2 quotes for assessment for costs under $5,000 including GST and 3 Quotes for over $5,000 including GST.
+Council will inspect the fence before entering into an agreement and on completion of the fence.
 Council inspectors can also inspect the progress of the fencing construction, especially if there are any problems or inconsistencies with quotes.

-You are only required to pay your half of the fencing quote and Council will need a tax invoice from the fencing contractor in order to make the agreed payment.
+You are only required to pay your portion of the fencing quote and Council will need a tax invoice from the fencing contractor in order to make the agreed payment.

 If you have any questions, please contact our Road Asset Technical Officer on 9747 7200.